 Locke Bell represents and advises clients selling to government customers in commercial and government industries alike.
 In addition to litigating bid protests, claims and other disputes before federal and state courts, administrative appeals boards, and the Government Accountability Office (GAO), he regularly counsels government contractors on the various practical and legal issues they face, with a particular focus on protecting and licensing intellectual property and navigating nontraditional acquisition arrangements, such as other transaction agreements (OTs or OTAs).

 Locke represents clients in:

 Locke has taught seminars on many subjects, including data rights, patenting inventions under the Bayh Dole Act, licensing commercial software to government customers, and has been a guest lecturer at The George Washington University Law School on OTAs and related legal issues.
 Locke is also involved in the American Bar Association, where he serves as Co-Chair for the Intellectual Property Committee of the Section of Public Contract Law.

-Locke graduated from the University of Virginia, receiving a B.S. with high honors in mechanical engineering, and while in law school, he worked at the U.S Patent and Trademark Office as a patent examiner specializing in the mechanical arts.
-He earned his J.D. with honors from the George Washington University Law School, where he was a member of the Public Contract Law Journal and received the Patricia A. Tobin Government Contracts Award for excellence in the area of government contracts law.
+Locke holds a degree in mechanical engineering from the University of Virginia, where he received a B.S. with high honors.
+While in law school, he worked at the U.S Patent and Trademark Office as a patent examiner specializing in the mechanical arts.
+He earned his J.D. with honors from the George Washington University Law School, where he received the Patricia A. Tobin Government Contracts Award for excellence in the area of government contracts law.
 Locke went on to clerk for Judge Mary Ellen Coster Williams at the Court of Federal Claims.Show More